caddunits/biogps_essoils/README.md

     This script creates a file named "composition.RDS" and another file names "composition_new .RDS".
 It extracts data about composition from an excel file.
     There are columns related to the presence (as percentage) in the three oils, with the value 0.0333 we mean 'traces'.
     The file composition_new is in a wider format, with one column to define the numerical value and another column to define the oil; instead, the file composition has one column for each oil.
     In both files there is also the phytochemical classification.
+    The two ways of presenting data are due to different uses on other scripts.

 #### Data from BioGPS calculations